ProLoser/awesome-lifehacks/Travel.md

 ### "What's the most popular / your favorite x?"

+## When in Rome, do as the Romans
-## Food is Culture, try Everything once
+Food is Culture, try Everything once